sachinkumaraliyanage/WishOnTime/README.md

 ## 📄 License

 This project is developed by TechBird Solutions.
-All rights reserved.
+MIT License.